 Stay Resilient, Find a Motivational Source and Lean on it

 It sounds simple enough but the truth is that time has a menacing way of removing the immediacy or urgency of things.
 That can be a blessing at times but it can also be a hindrance.
 When you take on the task of repaying your credit card debt you’ll want to stay vigilant the entire time.
 You won’t be perfect and shouldn’t expect to be but you’ll always want to keep your eye on the prize.

-Find an inspirational source and by all means use it.
+Find an inspirational source and by all means, use it.
 Perhaps it’s following a personal finance expert like Money Fit’s very own Author and Educational Manager, Todd R. Christensen?
 Maybe it’s as simple as keeping a picture of your loved ones close and using it for motivation when things get tough?
-Regardless of what you use just know that you aren’t alone and you have the ability to surround yourself with positivity and encouragement.
+Regardless of what you use just know that you aren’t alone and you can surround yourself with positivity and encouragement.
 Debt isn’t nearly as taboo of a topic as it once was.
 People have learned that supporting one another is beneficial to everyone in the long run.
-Don’t fear judgement.
+Don’t fear judgment.
 You’re the one with your financial freedom and overall peace of mind on the line.

 Once you begin your repayment plan we recommend not looking back unless it’s to look back as a reminder of what not to do if you perceive you’re slipping into old habits.
-You know what got you into this mess, there is no reason to beat yourself up over it.
-Keep your mind and your goals forward thinking and the sky will truly be the limit.
+You likely know what got you into this mess, there is no reason to beat yourself up over it.
+Keep your mind and your goals forward-thinking and the sky will truly be the limit.

 You have our best wishes as you embark on your journey.
 As you take on your debt we invite you to use Money Fit as a resource, regardless if you are a client or not.
-As a non profit with over 20 years of helping consumers live debt free, we’ve made it our mission to help each and every individual conquer their debt by providing educational resources and encouragement.
+As a non-profit with over 25 years of helping consumers live debt-free, we’ve made it our mission to help every individual conquer their debt by providing educational resources and encouragement.